About the Library

 - Convenient location on the ground floor of the Medical Education Building (MEB), 651 Ilalo St., Honolulu, HI 96813-5525.

 - Computer workstations available for public as well as student use in the main library.

 - Computer lab/classroom equipped with 33 computers for individual or classroom use.

-- Computer lab equipped with EndNote and SPSS software.
+- Computer lab equipped with EndNote citation management software and SPSS, STATA, and NVivo statistical software.

 - Group study rooms accessible to JABSOM students.